smRid/App-Vault/README.md

 <div align="center">

-**If you found this project useful, consider giving it a ⭐!**
+**If you found this project useful, consider giving it a star.**

-Made with Next.js, React, Tailwind CSS, DaisyUI, and Recharts
+Made with Next.js, React, Tailwind CSS, DaisyUI, Recharts, and React Toastify

 </div>
-]]>